Skip to content

 What are content calendar tools?

-Content calendar tools are software that allow you to plan, schedule, manage, and distribute your content across multiple platforms.
-They help you stay organized and streamline a flow of content across your blogs, social media accounts, and other marketing channels.
+Content calendar tools (also called content calendar software) are platforms that allow you to plan, schedule, manage, and distribute your content across multiple channels.
+They help you stay organized and streamline a flow of content across your blogs, social media accounts, email campaigns, and other marketing channels.

 We spoke to Carolina Horna, Freelance Creative Director and Brand Strategist, to get some expert advice.
 She has spent over a decade in the social media trenches and knows her way around a content calendar.